-If you have already been seen by an OB/GYN who is not part of the RightCare network, you may be able to continue seeing that OB/GYN.
-If you are at least six months pregnant when you join RightCare you may keep seeing the OB/GYN who is caring for you for.
+If you have already been seen by an OB/GYN who is not part of RightCare, there are time when you can keep seeing that OB/GYN.
+For example, if you are at least six months pregnant when you join RightCare you may keep seeing the OB/GYN who is caring for you.
 You must call RightCare Case Management at 1-855-395-9652 to keep your existing OB/GYN.

-What if I am Pregnant?
+What if I am pregnant?